 My heart is big, figuratively and literally: I have a mildly enlarged heart that causes a heart murmur.
-The veterinary cardiologist said I don’t need medication at this time, but I should have a recheck in December to see if it is better or worse.
+The veterinary cardiologist said I don’t need medication at this time, but I should have a specialist recheck in December to see if it is better or worse.
 I have a nose that looks swollen compared to most cats, but it’s not an issue and I had an x-ray to rule out any kind of sinus issue or growth.
-I also had some tiny teeth removed during a recent dental, and my other teeth are nice and clean now.
+I also had some tiny teeth removed during a dental, and my other teeth are nice and clean now.

 Likes: I really like to feel safe.
 I love chin and cheek scratches, and I might even drool a little if I am very happy.
 It’s unclear how I feel about other cats.
 I loves snuggles, to be brushed, play, and I will chirp to communicate.
 My favorite prey is toy mice!

 Dislikes: Small children and dogs would likely be too scary for me.

 Looking for: A home that really knows how to help a shy, sensitive cat feel safe.
 I also need someone who is ready to take on a cat who may have a heart condition that needs medication or management in the future.

 All of our animals are vaccinated, treated for parasites, microchipped, spayed or neutered, and cats are tested for feline immunodeficiency virus (FIV) and feline leukemia virus (FeLv).
 All animals receive any necessary veterinary care (dentals, etc.) until the time of adoption.